saahilanande/starter-portfolio/content/post/Sentiment Analysis/index.md

 # IMPORT REVIEW DATA

+we take the IMDB dataset and import into our code.
+Here I stored the dataset in googledrive and we imported the dataset from there.

 ![png](./1.png)

 # SPLITING THE DATA INTO TRAIN TEST VALIDATION

+We first calculate how many sentences are present in the dataset and which belong to which data set.
+As we can see the data set is eqally divided into postive and negative review with total sentence 1000.

+For training and testing we divid the dataset to test, train , validation sets.

 ![png](./2.png)

 # Build a vocabulary as list.

+Now to build vocabulary we split each sentence into words and count the frequency of each word.

 ```python
 review_list=[]